Hints, tips and support before you begin your studies

 - Want hints and tips to help you make the most of student life?
 Then be sure to follow @LifeAtKeele on Facebook, Twitter and Instagram for round-the-year info.

 - Keen to find someone on your course or living in your halls?
-Then try the Keele University Student Life 2021/22 (Official Group) which will be live soon, run by KeeleSU.
+Then try the Keele University Student Life 2021/22 (Official Group), run by KeeleSU.
 Be careful not to give away too much personal information about yourself online.
 For example, only give out your block rather than room number if you’re trying to find other students living in your halls.

 - Want to get involved in Students’ Union life?
 Then both KeeleSU (@KeeleSU) and the KPA (@KPAKeele) have their own social media too.